 By the end of stage 11, Coppi took over the maglia rosa.

-Bartali wasn’t enjoying this Giro one bit and wanted to quit.
-Pavesi knew that his team leader was only twenty years old and the most challenging part of the Giro, the Dolomites, were yet to come.
+Bartali was really unhappy about this Giro and wanted to quit.
+Pavesi knew that his team leader was only twenty years old and the most challenging part of the Giro, the Dolomites, was yet to come.
 He counseled Bartali to stay in the race and be ready to pick up the pieces should Coppi fade.

 Vicini won the stage and Mollo followed in just shy of three minutes later.
-But with Bartali’s help Coppi had saved his lead, finishing only four seconds behind Mollo.
+But with Bartali’s help, Coppi had saved his lead in the general classification, finishing only four seconds behind Mollo.
 Bartali was a further three minutes back, but his vital work as ad hoc coach and soigneur had been done.
+The day was saved.